 One of the biggest benefits is stress management.
 I sometimes have a very difficult day where I feel stressed, overwhelmed, and sometimes even incompetent.
 I get tired, develop a headache and just want to bury my head in the sand.
 Instead, I exercise.
 An hour of movement, getting my heart rate up, strengthening my muscles, sweating the aggravation out, then stretching out and settling my mind not only makes me feel alive, it makes me feel like I can handle all of the things that seemed so daunting before.
 One of my favorite workouts to do when I am really stressed is kickboxing with a bag followed with tai chi/yoga.
 No harm, no foul and I can sleep at night which also helps manage stress.

-It helps me breathe.
+It also helps me breathe.
 I have asthma and a very fine appreciation for the ability to just breathe.
 An asthma attack (or any form of breathing limitation) is not fun.
-As a kid, it was both annoying, embarrassing and scary.
+As a kid, it was annoying, embarrassing and scary.
 As an adult, I understand it better and realize there are things I can do to help myself.
 One of them is regular cardiovascular exercise.

 It helps me socially.
 I love group fitness and I love to play.
 It doesn’t matter if we are the same age, sex, social class, ability level, etc. for one hour we are all in it together.